iamdtang/skaterdav85.github.io/about.md

 ---
 # About Me

 Hi, I'm David Tang.
-I'm a software developer from Los Angeles working at [Oath - Verizon Digital Media Services](https://www.oath.com), building rich, client-side applications with Ember.js.
-I have experience on both the front-end and back-end, but my passion lies on the front-end building great user experiences.
-I am a proponent of test-driven development, convention over configuration, and embracing standards.
+I'm a software engineer from Los Angeles currently working at [Verizon Digital Media Services / Oath](https://www.oath.com).
+My expertise is in web technologies with professional working experience with Ember, Ember Data, JSON:API, and plain JavaScript.
+I value testing and test-driven development, convention over configuration, and embracing standards.

+My passion lies on the front-end building great user experiences, but I also have professional experience on the backend working with PHP, Laravel, Node, and SQL.

-I'm the author of this blog and the book [Ember Data in the Wild](https://leanpub.com/emberdatainthewild).
+I'm the author of the book [Ember Data in the Wild](https://leanpub.com/emberdatainthewild) and the SitePoint video course [Test-Driven Development in Node.js](https://www.sitepoint.com/premium/courses/master-test-driven-development-in-node-js-2932).

-I am also a part-time lecturer at the University of Southern California, [teaching web development courses](/teaching) to students from all backgrounds.
+I'm also a part-time lecturer at the University of Southern California, [teaching web development courses](/teaching) to students from all backgrounds.

-Outside of my tech life, I play ice hockey and enjoy trying new vegan restaurants and traveling the world.
+Outside of my tech life, I live a plant-based lifestyle, play ice hockey, and enjoy traveling the world with my wife.

 If you'd like to get in touch, you can follow me on [Twitter](https://twitter.com/iamdtang) or email me at <a href="mailto:david@thejsguy.com">david@thejsguy.com</a>.